rossmanSD/wm-take-home-project/README.md

 # Testing

 I did not implement any automated testing.
-I started to write a unit test for the CountryRepository leveraging Mockk to mock out the ktor http client, but I ran into some trouble successfully mocking the http client calls, so I abandoned it in the interest of getting this project completed.
+I started to write a unit test for the CountryRepository leveraging Mockk to mock out the ktor http client, but I ran out of time to successfully mock the http client calls, so I abandoned it in the interest of getting this project completed.
 However, for a real project, I would definitely write a full set of unit and instrumentation tests.